duncathan/DreadGhidraPlugin/README.md

 ## Usage

-### Initial run
- 1) For your initial run, load a project with `exefs/main`.
+ 1) Load a project with `exefs/main`.
 Do not analyze immediately, if prompted.
  2) Open the Auto Analysis menu (`Analysis -> Auto Analysis`) and select the default options.
 Make the following changes:
     - Enable `Aggressive Instruction Finder`
     - Enable `Decompiler Parameter ID`
     - Disable `Non-Returning Functions - Discovered`
  3) Analyze!

-### Subsequent analysis
-Select the desired analyzer from the `Analysis -> One-Shot` dropdown and analyze.